And so I'm packing for my month-long travel (longer, actually), and as always, the question is, “What do I bring with me?”.

 Packing for a month, I think I'll end up bringing 4 lenses with me.

 The 10-24mm and the 18-55mm will do for my Landscape/Cityscape photography.
-And I’ll include the 23mm for street photography (and this is also weather-resistant, while the 10-24mm is not, in case it rains).
+And I'll include the 23mm for Street photography (this is also weather-resistant, while the 10-24mm is not).

-But I think that even though it’s a tad heavy, I’ll add the 90mm because it produces gorgeous portraits and could also help me photograph animals without approaching and scaring them too much.
+But even though it's a tad heavy, I think I'll add the 90mm because it produces gorgeous portraits and could also help me photograph animals without approaching and scaring them too much.
 It also happens to be the best Fujifilm lens, period, so how could I leave this at home?

-On top of that, I’ll pack some needed accessories: my light but sturdy travel tripod, the Pixi tripod and a clamp (all of which fit in a side pocket of my Peak Design backpack).
-Plus a bunch of small items that help me get better pictures, keep my camera and lenses clean, etc. And, of course, a hard drive for extra backups (the Western Digital Passport is a great option as it works without a laptop, you simply insert the memory card).
+On top of that, I'll pack some needed accessories: my light but sturdy travel tripod, the Pixi tripod and a clamp (all of which fit in a side pocket of my Peak Design backpack).
+Plus, I have a bunch of small items that help me get better pictures, keep my camera and lenses clean, etc. And, of course, a hard drive for extra backups (the Western Digital Passport is a great option as it works without a laptop; you simply insert the memory card).

-Not too many items, as I’ll be carrying all of this in my hand luggage.
-Because, frankly, I fear something could end up damaged otherwise.
-And because it’s the gear I’ll have on my shoulders on a daily basis.
+There are not too many items, as I'll carry them all in my hand luggage.
+I don't trust airport staff with my expensive gear, and I'll have it all on my shoulders on a daily basis anyway.

 Still more than just my iPhone, which was all I had when in Iceland years ago (silly choice, in retrospect).